Suranjandas7/Broke_Engine/README.md

 # Broke Engine

-A lightweight Flask-based API server for interacting with Zerodha Kite Connect.
-Provides endpoints for instrument caching, historical data retrieval, **historical data caching**, access token management with persistent SQLite storage, and **Options Greeks calculation**.
+A lightweight Flask-based wrapper for interacting with Zerodha Kite Connect (+ potentially other broker APIs in the future).
+The api provides endpoints for instrument caching, historical data retrieval, historical data caching, access token management with persistent SQLite storage, and Options Greeks calculation.

+## Key highlights:

-> **Options Greeks Calculator**!
-Calculate Delta, Gamma, Theta, Vega, Rho, and Implied Volatility using Black-Scholes model.
+> Calculate Delta, Gamma, Theta, Vega, Rho, and Implied Volatility using Black-Scholes model.
 Auto-integrated into all option endpoints.

 > Trade and analyze options (CE/PE) and futures (FUT) alongside stocks.
 Auto-detected, seamlessly integrated, with Open Interest fields ready for future enhancements.